-SIP vs. VoIP: What's the Difference and Which is Best?
+SIP vs. VoIP: Which is Best For Your Business?

 Switching to internet-based phones is the right choice for some companies, but VoIP-only isn’t a robust enough solution for many businesses today.
 Many organizations can benefit more from a Unified Communications approach, which supports voice, text, conferencing, mobility, and other forms of communication.